Reverse mortgages are unique loans requiring an experienced MLO to navigate the process.

 Like the standard reverse, the maximum loan amount is calculated, in part, based on the date of birth of the youngest borrower.

 The first mortgage lender gets paid off first in a foreclosure sale.
-The reverse second bank or loan servicer takes the property back as a loss.
+The reverse second bank or loan servicer takes back the property as a loss.

-FHA has a provision in its reverse mortgages in which the balance owed to the lender is 95% of the sales price, if the property is upside down (whatever the property sells for).
+FHA has a provision in its reverse mortgages in which the balance owed to the lender is 95% of the sales price if the property is upside down (whatever the property sells for).

 For example, let’s say a senior outlives the actuary table estimate.
 The reverse loan balance is $1 million, but the property sells for $900,000.